How to create a mobile app design that truly resonates

 Don’t overwhelm users with information

 We all know about brain freeze, right?
 Eating too much ice cream way too fast – brain freeze!
-Well, brain freeze can also occur when you’re hit with too much information too quickly.
-With high-res displays, avoid the urge to overwhelm the user with too much information all at once just because it is easier to fit more content on to a single screen.
+Well, you can also get a sort of brain freeze when you’re hit with too much information too quickly.
+With high-res displays, avoid the urge to overwhelm the user with too much information all at once.
 The thinking may go something like this: More Info on One Screen = Fewer Screens = Better Experience.
-However, going this route may actually have the opposite effect, making the user’s experience less efficient and less enjoyable by bogging down the user on a content-heavy screen that they simply may not tolerate.
+However, going this route may actually have the opposite effect.
+Bogging down the user on a content-heavy screen will make the user’s experience less efficient and less enjoyable.
 Again, the end result is user exiting stage left to find the next app on the list.

 Create unique, attractive icons

-When creating your mobile app design, you want to establish a good sense of the range of devices on which it will likely be used, and prepare your design accordingly.
+When you’re designing your mobile app, you want to establish a good sense of the range of devices on which it will likely be used.
 Make sure that your app display does not get lost in translation when being rendered on a lower resolution device – not everyone is on a Retina display yet.
 Device canvases vary greatly between high and low resolutions and between mobile phone and tablet platforms.
-Make sure you are able to appropriately scale your design for the full range of devices you expect to be used, so that you do not alienate any segments of your market.
+Make sure you are able to appropriately scale your design for the full range of devices that will be used.
+That way, you will not alienate any segments of your market.

-If you want your mobile app design to stand out in the vast wilderness of the app store, take an extra second to consider both the available display capabilities and your users’ unique capabilities and limitations.
+It’s important to get your mobile app design to stand out in the vast wilderness of the app store.
+To do it, take an extra second to consider the available display capabilities, as well as your users’ unique capabilities and limitations.
 There are a lot of choices available in the app store, so please design responsibly when going high res!

 Get high-quality mobile app design with Red Letter Marketing